 The top five online retailers that saw the biggest growth between 2020 and 2021 was Costco Canada with 44.5% growth.
 Its revenue was $2,620 million.
 During the same period, Toys R Us Canada saw their sales go up by 6% and Carter’s Canada by 9.1% while the sales for the two companies were $131 million and $98 million, respectively.

 Just over half of toy and game sales in Canada occur from September to December.
-The most popular toys and games in the 2021 holiday season included Pokémon, Star Wars, Paw Patrol, Bratz, and Barbie.
+The most popular toys and games in the 2023 holiday season are expected to include:

 Conclusion